 For endorsement as school counselors in Nebraska applicants must possess a teaching certificate (or be eligible for one) and have two years teaching experience by the completion of the degree program.

-EDCI 631, Introduction to Graduate Study, should be completed within the first 12 hours of a student's program of study.
+EDCI 631, Research Design & Data Analysis, should be completed within the first 12 hours of a student's program of study.

 |COUN 531*||Counseling and Communication Skills||3|

 |COUN 632||Career and Lifestyle Development||3|

 |COUN 639A*||Practicum in Counseling I||3|